nagsterFVZ/self-driving/docs/docs/blogs/daan.md

 ## Week 8: 31-10-2022
 This week I started to print version 5 of the Diff and the final gears.
 Hopefully this Differential will work as designed.
 I ordered the last Bearings from Arie.
 We had a meeting with the team to discuss everything we wanted to have finished before Thursday for the midterm.
+## Week 9: 07-11-2022 - Midterm
+This week I spoke with the Objexlab department to print the gears in SLA Tough 2000.
+Together with them we decided on the best print settings.
+These gears came out great.
+The differential was assembled and worked great besides not being completely torqued down.
+This issue will be resolved in week 10.
+## Week 10: 14-11-2022
+This week I Learned how to use the cnc machine and made flat surfaces on the axles.
+This made me realise some design flaws in the axles.
+I am redesigning all the axles and I am going to produce them this week.
+I am hoping to have a functioning and ready to mount Differential by Monday next week.
+After that I will focus on something new.
+## Feedback Sessions
+### First Feedback Session: 22-09-2022
+PDP was good except there were some wrong terms used to describe personal interests.
+These were resolved before the next meeting.
+### Second Feedback Session: 13-10-2022
+My PDP revision was good and Wiely was positive about the Trello page.